Career Planning and Guidance

 For additional information, please take a look at our Parent Career Guide.

 He/She can access the website at any time to get familiar with what is contained throughout the site.
 Newly enrolled freshmen and graduate should also set up their account on CAREERShark, our online career management system.

-The Office of Career Development offers assessments for students to provide them with new ideas for career exploration.
+The Career Development offers assessments for students to provide them with new ideas for career exploration.
 These include the Strong Interest Inventory (SII) which measures general interests and the activities/work that matches those interests, and the Myers-Briggs Type Indicator (MBTI) which is a widely used personality assessment used to help students understand their individual differences and uncover new ways to work and interact with others, as well as helping to assess possible career fields as they relate to the student's MBTI type.

 No career assessment is sophisticated enough to define the "perfect or ideal" job for a student or tell them what careers they should pursue.
 Typically the assessments describe patterns of personality preferences and interests that correspond to those patterns commonly found among people who are satisfied in various occupations, and to help in the exploration of the world of work.

 The best fields/careers are those that afford graduates the opportunity to use their skills, knowledge, and experiences to achieve their personal and professional goals.
 One student may be excited to begin working in the government sector that may lead to positions in national or international policy, while another student may have a dream job of working for the National Football League in a sports management position.
-What the Office of Career Development offers are the resources for students to pursue a wide array of career opportunities.
+What Career Development offers are the resources for students to pursue a wide array of career opportunities.
 What would be the best job?
 It definitely depends on the student.

 An internship is an on-site pre-professional experience that provides students with the opportunity to gain practical work experience and exposure in actual career fields.
 Interns typically work with designated managers and are provided with feedback regarding their projects and activities.